 Guide to the Campus.
-Illustrated.
+A book of 132 pages, including 55 illustrations and a map in three colors.
 Price, 50 cents.

 Directory of the University.
 Price, 10 cents.

 The Announcement of the Medical College may be obtained by addressing the Cornell University Medical College, Ithaca, New York.